PonyWarrior/PonyQOL2/README.md

 ## Features

 - AlwaysEncounterStoryRooms
     - Enabled by default
     - When enabled, you will always encounter story rooms in your runs.

 - GodMode
     - Disabled by default
     - Enable to set a fixed damage resistance value for god mode.

 - Ultrawide
     - Disabled by default
     - Enable to always disable pillarboxing on ultrawide resolutions.

 - BossNumericHealth
     - Enabled by default
     - Displays the numeric health of bosses under their health bar.

 - QuitAnywhere
     - Enabled by default
     - Lets you quit anytime and anywhere, never forcing you to give up.

 - ProximityIndicator
     - Enabled by default
     - Shows an indicator on close enemies when using Aphrodite boons.

 - SprintHitbox
     - Enabled by default
     - Shows the sprint's hitbox.

 - ChronosPause
     - Disabled by default
     - Lets you pause during the Chronos boss fight without having performed the incantation.

+- SlowEffectsOnTimer
+    - Enabled by default
+    - Makes slow effects affect the in game timer.